 - Tires (additional fee of $7)

-Chairs, tables, bookshelves, couches – you can put almost any type of furniture in a dumpster.
+Chairs, tables, bookshelves, couches – you can put almost any type of furniture in a dumpster rental.
 Be aware, however, that upholstered furniture and mattresses can’t be put in landfills in some areas.
 And other areas will allow these types of items but charge an additional fee.
 Check with us for more details.

-Most household appliances can be put in a dumpster, but there is an additional fee from the dump site of $15.
+Most household appliances can be put in a dumpster rental, but there is an additional fee from the dump site of $15.
 All fluids must first be removed (like freon).
 To throw away an appliance containing freon, you’ll need to hire a repair professional (HVAC specialist or appliance repair person) to remove the freon first.

 There are a variety of recycling options for appliances as well, and these have the benefit of not requiring you to remove the freon or other fluids first AND helping out the environment.